-Spending the holidays in Philadelphia, I find myself reflecting on the legacy of our founding fathers, George Washington in particular.
+Spending the holidays in Philadelphia, I find myself reflecting on our founding fathers’ legacy, George Washington in particular.
 I did some digging on his leadership style and beliefs and found an excerpt from his 1789 inaugural address, “…the foundations of our National policy will be laid in the pure and immutable principles of private morality…” Fast forward to today, it’s fair to say that when moral and just people are in authority, employees, customers, and investors rejoice.
 Conversely, when the immoral rule, bad things eventually happen – right?

 Let’s break it down and dispel some myths.
 Morals and Ethics relate to “right” and “wrong” conduct.
 While they are sometimes used interchangeably, they are different!
 Ethics is derived from the Greek word ethos (character), and morals from the Latin word mores (customs).
 Many refer to ethics as the rules laid out by an external source (an organization’s codes of conduct) and morals as an individual’s own principles regarding right and wrong (personal code of conduct).
 In essence, it is how you conduct yourself when you know the rules, but no one is watching you.

-I have argued for more than twenty years that Business Practices & Ethics drive the other components of the Governance Framework (Communication, Enterprise Risk Management, Legal & Regulatory, Monitoring, Disclosure & Transparency and Board of Directors & Committees).
-It requires a continuous effort, reinforcement and on-going education and training.
-Without it, you can and probably will fail because everyone believes they’re ethical, no matter what they’re doing, and we have all come to realize that despite our efforts and the controls in place, regardless of their design, someone is doing something bad – don’t be fooled by “perfect place syndrome” – someone is always doing something bad!.
+For more than twenty years, I have argued that Business Practices & Ethics drive the other components of the Governance Framework (Communication, Enterprise Risk Management, Legal & Regulatory, Monitoring, Disclosure & Transparency and Board of Directors & Committees).
+It requires continuous effort, reinforcement, and on-going education and training.
+Without it, you can and probably will fail because everyone believes they’re ethical, no matter what they’re doing.
+We have all realized that despite our efforts and the controls in place, regardless of their design, someone is doing something bad – don’t be fooled by “perfect place syndrome” – someone is always doing something bad!.
 Thus, it’s not too far-fetched to say that a Successful Corporate Ethics Culture requires companies to go beyond the notion of simple legal compliance and adopt a values-based organizational culture led by people with good morals and sound ethics – values-based leaders like Washington.

 - Self-Reflection: Washington wrote more than 130,000 letters during his lifetime (many of which are at the presidential library).